 Having spent about 9 years now developing for Shopify we've had our fair share of complex problems brought to us by clients.
-For the most part Shopify is amazing at providing the ability to stand up a site instantaneously and quickly add on a ton of functionality via the app store while still providing a ton of ability for developers to go in and customize.
+For the most part Shopify is amazing.
+It provides the ability to stand up a site instantaneously and quickly add on a ton of functionality via the app store while still allowing developers to customize.

 That being said, there are still some limitations.
-The addition of the Storefront API has enabled skilled developers to go ahead and break free of the hosted Shopify "theme" realm by building out custom frontends while still leveraging Shopify as a CMS, checkout and admin console for managing orders.
+The Storefront API has enabled skilled developers to go ahead and break free of the hosted Shopify "themes" by building custom frontends while still leveraging Shopify as a CMS, checkout and admin console for managing orders.
 This is awesome for a variety of reasons such as routing control, ability to run multiple web applications ie. using Ghost to supercharge your blog and in general being able to optimize your site as far as making it a Progressive Web Application (think offline browsing & one-page application speed).

-Thankfully VUE is here and it's here to stay, having recently surpassed React in stars on GitHub.
-The nice thing about Vue is that it's super lightweight and can be served via CDN which is HUGE because that means...we can use it within the context of a hosted Shopify Theme !
+Thankfully we have VUE.
+It's super lightweight and can be served via CDN which is HUGE because that means...we can use it within the context of a hosted Shopify Theme !

 That's right, we can use VueJs to build custom pages within a Shopify hosted theme.
 BOOM!